akwanashie/pdf-carousel/README.md

 - Display "file saved" confirmation
 - Display error if file not saved
 - Do some field validation
-- Delete app from joint heroku
+- Actually save the file to s3